Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Insights from simulations

-In \S\ref{sec:foundations}, we established the theoretical foundations of ARF-kSZ tomography; in this section, we resort to cosmological simulations to gain further insight into this technique.
-First, we use cosmological gravity-only simulations to characterise the precision of our theoretical derivations in \S\ref{sub:thsim_precision}.
-In \S\ref{sub:thsim_gprofile}, we then take advantage of cosmological hydrodynamical simulations to improve our understanding of the large-scale distribution of gas surrounding galaxies.
+To gain further insight into ARF-kSZ tomography, in this section we use cosmological simulations to address the precision of our theoretical derivations and to study the distribution of gas surrounding galaxies.